hackforla/peopledepot/docs/contributing/issues.md

 git reset HEAD “filename.ext”
 ```

-## Install pre-commit

-This will check your changes for common problems.

-See the [Pre-commit page](tools/pre-commit.md) for installation instructions.

-For consistency, an automated bot will perform the same checks on the repository side when you open a pull request.

 ## Commit staged changes

 This command saves your work, and prepares it to push to your repository.
 Use the `-m` flag to quickly add a message to your commit.
 Your message should be a short description of the changes you made.
 It will be extremely helpful if other people can understand your message, so try to resist the temptation to be overly cryptic.